owncloud/web/docs/testing/testing.md

 You can also specify which tests to run by giving a path param, like so: `pnpm test:unit packages/<app-name>/tests/unit/path/to/test.spec.js`.

 #### Unit test file structure

 Our unit tests spec files follow a simple structure:

 - fixtures and mocks at the top
 - helper functions at the bottom
 - tests in between

 We usually organize tests with nested `describe` blocks.
 If you would like to get feedback from the core team about the structure, scope and goals of your unit tests before actually writing some, we invite you to make a pull request with only `describe` blocks and nested `it.todo("put your test description here")` lines.

 ### E2E Tests (Playwright)

 Our end-to-end test suite is built upon the [Playwright Framework](https://github.com/microsoft/playwright), which makes it easy to write tests, debug them and have them run cross-browser with minimal overhead.

-#### Prerequisites
+#### Preparation

-To run e2e tests with Docker, please make sure you have the following tools installed:

-- docker
-- docker-compose (if not already included in your docker installation)
-- pnpm
-- node

-Please also make sure to point `host.docker.internal` to `127.0.0.1` by adding it to your `/etc/hosts` file.
+Please make sure you have installed all dependencies and started the server(s) as described in [tooling]({{< ref "tooling.md#development-setup" >}}).

 #### Prepare & start web